Thomasmzc/Greenit-AtosITChallenge/Readme.md

 - API RNA (provided by French government to access to database of French non-profit organizations’ RNA number) *We are sending https requests to check the RNA number and verify non-profit organizations’ identity when they are subscribing.*

+- MAPS GEOCODE (provided by Google to get coordinates from an adress) *We are sending https requests to get coordinates from the adress when users and organisations are subscribing.*

 **Taking into account non-functional requirements : Stateless, Availability, Scalability, Security**

 In terms of security, we are dealing with restricted access through session variables provided by php.
 Authentication is managed with email and a home-made unique encryption for the password.
 We are also using a SSL Certificate provided by OVH (LETSENCRYPT DV), with an automated redirection managed with a .htaccess file.